ajaypanwar012/MyMediaPlayer_app/README.md

 * Extract the .ZIP file in your pc.
 * Now import the project in Android Studio and Run it.

-The working of all the major android services and and activity lifecycle is shown in this project.
+Working of all the major android services and activity lifecycle is shown in this project.

 Happy Developing ;-)